1601-mma2013/The-Journey-of-Life/README.md

      - Primary users can download the appliaction to check the data from the secondary users.

 ####Accomplish user’s goals
-     - Secondary users can know their autistic child's emotions all the time.
+     - Primary users can know their autistic child's emotions all the time.

 ####Best fit the design principles
      - One screen design with simple and easy to use, without confusing the user.